Tour as Many Successful Car Washes as Possible

 The image you project on the outside of your facility is the impression the customer lives with long before they experience wash quality, value, and customer service.
 Choose a car wash facility design that is memorable and which makes a powerful statement.

-If your wash is too small for your location you won’t be able to handle incoming traffic, bottle necking your income and degrading both customer experience and wash equipment alike.
+If your wash is too small for your location you won’t be able to handle incoming traffic, effectively bottle-necking your income and degrading both customer experience and wash equipment.

-If your site is too big the cost of your investment will weigh down your future growth and you won’t be able to maintain an appearance of healthy in/out traffic.
+If your wash is too big the cost of your investment will weigh down your future growth and you won’t be able to maintain an appearance of healthy in/out traffic.

 Do Not Rely on the Advice of Salespeople